 I participated in a leadership conference for business owners recently wherein one of the speakers, Craig Groeschel, explained through various case studies the hallmark of successful businesses (defined as businesses that are able to expand, grow, and ultimately succeed).
 The key?
 “Bend the curve”; meaning, find the point in your day to day business tasks where you reach a point of diminishing returns.
 For example, does it take you 8 hours to get a speech 90% prepared for presentation?
 If you then spend 10 hours on the same task, do you then get the speech 95% of the way prepared?
 Take it one step further- if you spend 15 hours on preparing that speech, how much more progress are you able to make on the same task?
 Likely, 90%.
 Over complicating, wasting time on one project within your business will likely not only get you nowhere; it will get you to a point of diminishing returns- meaning, the extra hours you spent on that task were not only a waste; they kept you from other work.
 A successful business owner not only recognizes this point, but learns how to “bend the curve” at that point of efficiency to grow upward, rather than remaining stagnant.

-A debate with some wedding professionals recently opened up a division in many entrepreneurs’ thinking: you can sell a business, sure.
+A debate this summer with some business owners recently opened up a division in many entrepreneurs’ thinking: you can sell a business, sure.
 But you can’t sell a service-based business, where you’re the primary service provider (so says them).

 They’re wrong.
-Here’s the truth: Every business should be built in a way that it could be sold in the future (That doesn’t mean every business should be sold- that’s too much of an absolute).
-But true leaders recognize this.
+Here’s the truth: Every business should be built in a way that it could be sold in the future (that doesn’t mean every business should be sold- that’s too much of an absolute).
+But true leaders recognize that their businesses shouldn’t be forced to end with them.
 Ironically enough, the conversation in question was with a photographer.
 My first question- if you think you’re the only one who can do your job, how are you able to hire second shooters?
 Photo editors?

 You are NOT the only person who can do your job.
 Yes, you may be the only person who can be the “face” of your business, and yes there may be exceptions to who can perform the client work (my industry being the perfect example), you are not the only person who can handle client requests and demands as they arise.